 This may seem confusing at first, so let’s put it into basic terms.

 Assume it is 10:00AM EST and you are looking at the list of the top gainers for the day.
-Percentage change isn’t insightful enough (a stock could gap up and fade).
+Percentage change isn’t insightful enough because a stock could gap up and then fade.
 You want to see which stocks are performing best in real-time.
 So, you set up a 10-minute race to see which stocks perform the best in real-time.
 This helps you narrow down a list of the 100 top movers down to the 5-10 best intraday opportunities.

 There’s no doubt that there is a learning curve when using this feature since the concept itself is brand new.
 That said, there are a lot of practical applications.
 In a way, it replaces a screen with dozens of charts.
 Instead of monitoring performance on charts, you can monitor them with a race and find winning stocks on autopilot.

-For example, this after-hours stock race helped me find the most volatile after-hours stocks in real-time.
+For example, this after-hours stock race helped us find the most volatile after-hours stocks in real-time.

-Since stock races are new, you will need to see if they fit in your trading workflow, but I definitely recommend playing around with them.
+Since stock races are new, you will need to see if they fit in your trading workflow, but we definitely recommend playing around with them.

 So far, we’ve covered the scanning tools available in the Trade Ideas platform.
 Let’s continue our review by looking at some of the other unique trading tools.

-One of the cool things about Trade Ideas is that it brings “quant trading” features to average traders.
-We are about to discuss a few of these advanced data tools, but there’s no better place to start than the backtesting option.
+One of the cool things about Trade Ideas is that it brings quant trading features to average traders.
+We’ll discuss a few of these advanced data tools, starting with backtesting.

 Trade Ideas allows users to backtest any strategy.
 The goal of a backtest is to see how effective it would be to trade the stocks in the scan results.